PACO-CPU/minimal-mistakes/_docs/013-build.md

 $ ./build.sh
 ```

-The gcc compiler can be used to compile non approximate code.
-As well some libaries of it are needed to run GNU-Binutils.
+The GCC compiler can be used to compile non approximate code.
+Some GCC libaries are needed as well to run GNU-Binutils.
 Binutils consists of an assembler and a linker.
 The assembler converts assembly language to machine or object code.
-The linker finally links the binary output.
-Riscv-test consists test programs to make sure the rocket core has been implemented correct.
+The linker finally links the binary output files to generate a single executable.
+Riscv-test contains test programs to make sure the rocket core has been implemented correctly.

 #### 2 Clang and LLVM

-Clang is is a compiler front end for the programming languages C, C++ and many others.
+Clang is a compiler front end for the programming languages C, C++ and many others.
 LLVM is a collection of modular and reusable compiler and toolchain technologies used to develop compiler front ends and back ends.

 In order to set them up, run the following code.